Running Applications on GPU-based Nodes

 Note the following:

-• You can specify GPU shapes for node pools in clusters running Kubernetes version 1.19.7 or later.
-Do not specify a GPU shape for node pools running earlier versions of Kubernetes.
+- You can specify GPU shapes for managed node pools in clusters running Kubernetes version 1.19.7 or later.
+Do not specify a GPU shape for managed node pools in clusters running earlier versions of Kubernetes.

-• You can use the Console, the API, or the CLI to specify a GPU image for use on a GPU shape (the image name includes 'GPU').
+- You can use the Console, the API, or the CLI to specify a GPU image for use on a GPU shape.
 You can also use the API or the CLI to specify a non-GPU image for use on a GPU shape.

-• Having created a node pool with a GPU shape, you cannot change the node pool to have a non-GPU shape.
-Likewise, you cannot change a node pool with a non-GPU shape to have a GPU shape.
+- Having created a managed node pool with a GPU shape, you cannot change the node pool to have a non-GPU shape.
+Likewise, you cannot change a managed node pool with a non-GPU shape to have a GPU shape.

-• You can specify GPU shapes for node pools in clusters that have Kubernetes API endpoints hosted in a subnet of your VCN.
-Do not specify a GPU shape for node pools in a cluster if the cluster's Kubernetes API endpoint is not integrated into your VCN.
+- You can specify GPU shapes for managed node pools in clusters that are VCN-native (that is, clusters that have Kubernetes API endpoints hosted in a subnet of your VCN).
+Do not specify a GPU shape for managed node pools in a cluster if the cluster's Kubernetes API endpoint is not integrated into your VCN.
+See Migrating to VCN-Native Clusters.

 Defining a pod to run only on nodes that have a GPU